-That said, this material springs out of lived experience.
+From the outset, we want to say that this material springs out of lived experience.
 It is not abstract and theoretical but grounded in reality and draws upon the stories and reflections of real chaplains doing real work in many different places.

-We want to encourage you that this material reflects the ways in which we as the Chaplaincy team have worked with churches around the country.
+We also want to encourage you that this material reflects the ways in which we as Chaplaincy Development Project Officers have worked with churches around the country.
 We want to encourage you that this stuff really works.
 New chaplains, in real situations can be an outcome of this journey.
 Be open to the possibilities and invite God to inhabit not only your meetings but also the process as you work with us to see chaplaincy everywhere!

-Thank you...
+Thank you!

-... for participating in this course.
+Thank you for participating in this course.
 We pray that it will not only be a wonderful inspiration, but a time of deepening faith that will lead to action.